william-tiritilli/Trees-and-Forest/README.md

 ## Example of Regression trees and Random Forest application
 Welcome!
 In this repo, we will see how use the Random Forest to estimate the component of the insurance Pure Premium: claims frequency and claims severity.
 We saw how the CART algorithm works in a previous repo.

-We will explain the pros and cons of each method, tackling the hyper-parameter tuning strategy process.
+Now, we will explain the Random Forest , tackling the hyper-parameter tuning strategy process.
+More information in the pdfs.
 ![Example of real tree](https://github.com/william-tiritilli/Trees-and-Forest/assets/46381506/e256ca82-f0a3-43e1-86d7-b998e6f81c58)

 ## Data